 Clubs & Organizations

-The club educates and prepares students about the field of dentistry and various aspects of the dental profession.
 Our purpose as a club is to provide information to educate and prepare students about the field of dentistry and various aspects of the dental profession.
-Through the club, we make contacts with professionals in the area of San Luis Obispo County to create relationships and learn from people who are living our future.
+Through the club, we make contacts with professionals in the San Luis Obispo County area to create relationships and learn from people who are living our future.
 We offer resources for many students - whether they want to be a dentist, dental specialist, assistant, dental hygienist, etc. We also work as a support group to help each other get into dental school with as much ease as possible.
 We hold manual dexterity workshops, visit dental schools, bring in guest dental speakers & admissions representatives, and give basic information on what classes to take and how to prepare for dental school.

 Left: Photo courtesy of Cal Poly ASDA